JohnGJackson0/Serverless-Authentication/README.md

 # Authentication

+NOTE: Decided I will not use this for production as I will use AWS amplify.

 This will use serverless to create and keep track of user authentication.

 The method for authentication is sessions.
 We pass a session ID to each endpoint requiring authentication and it will check dynamoDB for if the session is activated.